dips-21/my_practice/README.md

 The JVM requires that the exception be caught and handled.
 Example of Checked exception- ‘File Not Found Exception’

+Checked exceptions must be handled either by using try and catch block or by using throws clause in the method declaration.
+If not handles properly, it will give a compile-time error.

 A checked exception is an exception that occurs at the compile time, these are also called as compile time exceptions.
 These exceptions cannot simply be ignored at the time of compilation; the programmer should take care of (handle) these exceptions.